 Most reported needlestick injuries involve nursing staff; but laboratory staff, physicians, housekeepers, and other health care workers are also injured.
 Some of these injuries expose workers to bloodborne pathogens that can cause infection.
 The most important of these pathogens are HBV, HCV, and HIV.
 Infections with each of these pathogens are potentially life threatening and preventable.

 The emotional impact of a needlestick injury can be severe and long lasting, even when a serious infection is not transmitted.
 This impact is particularly severe when the injury involves exposure

 to HIV.
-In one study of 20 health care workers with an HIV exposure, 11 reported acute severe distress, 7 had persistent moderate distress, and 6 quit their jobs as a result of the exposure.
+In one study of 20 health care workers with an HIV exposure, 11 reported acute severe distress, 7 had persistent moderate distress, and 6 quit their jobs because of the exposure.
+In

 may suffer emotionally.

 Health care workers use many types of needles and other sharp devices to provide patient care.
 However, data from hospitals show only a few types of needles and other sharp devices are associated with the majority of injuries.
-Needles of often associated with needlestick injuries are:
+Needles often associated with needlestick injuries include: